 West London Communities project

-We will work with residents, local authorities and other partners in future phases of the West London Communities Project (WLCP) to identify and implement measures that will increase resilience to flooding from 2035 onwards.
+We are working with residents, local authorities and other partners to identify and implement measures that will increase resilience to flooding from 2035 onwards.

-Flooding will be more frequent because climate change is leading to rising sea levels and more extreme rainfall patterns.
-This means we will have to respond by adapting the flood defence system.
-In the Thames Estuary, this includes changing the parameters for when we close the Thames Barrier, in line with the Thames Estuary 2100 Plan.
+Flood risk on the Thames will increase due to climate change, with more intense rainfall, more frequent storms, and rising sea levels along the Thames Estuary.
+This means we will have to respond by adapting the flood defence system, this includes changing when we close the Thames Barrier.

-We have begun the West London Communities Project by carrying out computer modelling to assess how these changes will affect flood risk when high river levels coincide with high tides in West London.
+The Project has carried out computer modelling to assess how these changes will affect flood risk when high river levels coincide with high tides in West London.

 We have created a simplified summary of the modelling results, to make the technical data more accessible.
-This is also available on the right of this page.
+This is also available in the information section.

 We recommend reading the summary before reviewing the full technical report.
 It includes explanations to help you understand what the data shows about future flood risks in your area.